pelotom/purescript-d3/README.md

 ### Example

-Here is the javascript from [part 1](http://bl.ocks.org/mbostock/7322386) of Mike Bostock's [Let's Make a Bar Chart](http://bost.ocks.org/mike/bar/) series of tutorials for D3:
+Here is the JavaScript code from [part 1](http://bl.ocks.org/mbostock/7322386) of Mike Bostock's [Let's Make a Bar Chart](http://bost.ocks.org/mike/bar/) series of tutorials for D3:

 ```javascript
 var data = [4, 8, 15, 16, 23, 42];